splunk/splunk-sdk-ruby/README.md

 ### Hello Splunk

-The Splunk library included in this SDK consists of two layers of API that can be used to interact with splunkd.
-The lower layer is referred to as the _binding_ layer.
+The Splunk library included in this SDK consists of two layers of API that can be used to interact with splunkd - the _binding_ layer and the _client_ layer.

+#### The Binding Layer
+This is the lowest layer of the Splunk Ruby SDK.
 It is a thin wrapper around low-level HTTP capabilities,
 including:

 * Handles authentication and namespace URL management